Philip Barnes, Director of Music

 Lansin Lim Kimler, Pianist

-Lansin Kimler came to US from Singapore to study piano with Ruth Slenczynska at Southern Illinois University Edwardsville (SIUE) in 1997 where she obtained both a bachelor and master in music performance.
-She has been teaching and performing in Southern Illinois and St Louis after graduating.
-Lansin joined TBC in October of 2011.
+Lansin Kimler came to the USA from Singapore to study piano with Ruth Slenczynska at Southern Illinois University at Edwardsville (SIUE) in 1997, where she obtained an undergraduate and master’s degree in music performance.
+Since graduation she has taught and performed widely, both in Southern Illinois and St. Louis.